noteflakes/lydown/README.md

 It is important to remember that the <code>colla_parte</code> setting is the opposite of the part source.
 Instead of defining a source for a part, it defines the parts that follow the source part.

+## Including another part when extracting parts

+When extracing parts, some cases, such as recitatives, require displaying another part together with the part to be extracted.
+Parts can be included in extracted parts using the <code>include_parts</code> setting:

+    - parts:
+      - continuo:
+        - include_parts: tenore

+multiple parts can be specified by comma separating them.

+## Mode specific code

+The <code>\mode</code> and <code>\nomode</code> commands can be used to render code for specific modes.
+This can be useful when the extracted part should display a different music than the score.
+The mode command causes anything after it to be rendered only when the rendering mode matches the specified mode.

+    \mode:score 4cege \mode:part 4cded \mode:none 1c

+The example above will be render as <code>4cege1c</code> when in score mode, and as <code>4cded1c</code> in the extracted part.

+To cancel a mode, use either <code>\mode:none</code> or <code>\nomode</code>

 ## Staff and system appearance

 Numerous settings can be used to control the way staves and systems are displayed.
 Normally, lydown will follow standard conventions when putting together a score: the different parts will be ordered correctly (e.g. flutes, then oboes, then strings, then vocal parts, then continuo), and braced/bracketed according to convention.